Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

-Demonstration is partly based on work published May 2022 [1]
+This tutorial is partly based on work published in May 2022 [1].

-Wireless sensor networks (WSNs) achieving environmental sensing are fundamental communication layer technologies in the Internet of Things.
+Wireless sensor networks (WSNs) for environmental sensing are fundamental communication layer technologies in the Internet of Things (IoT).

-Link monitoring in WSNs involves identifying the optimal set of communication links between sensors to guarantee reliable data transmission while minimizing energy usage.
+Link monitoring in WSNs involves identifying the optimal set of communication links between sensors to guarantee reliable data transmission while minimizing energy use.
 As the network scales, manually selecting these links becomes increasingly complex and time-consuming.
-This is where the concept of graph theory and the Minimum Vertex Cover problem step in.
+This is where the concept of graph theory and the MVC problem step in.

 Graph Modeling

-To effectively address the link monitoring challenge, we leverage graph theory to model the WSN.
+To effectively address the link monitoring challenge, this tutorial leverages graph theory to model the WSN.
 Each sensor is represented as a node, and communication links between sensors are depicted as edges.
 This graphical representation captures the essence of connectivity in the network, providing a foundation for optimizing link monitoring.

-At the heart of our approach lies the concept of Minimum Vertex Cover [2].
+At the heart of the approach lies the concept of the Minimum Vertex Cover [2].
 This optimization problem aims to find the smallest subset of nodes (vertices) in a graph such that every edge in the graph is incident to at least one of these nodes.
-In the context of WSNs, the vertices selected for the minimum vertex cover represent the critical sensors that ensure seamless communication throughout the network.
+In the context of WSNs, the vertices selected for the MVC represent the critical sensors that ensure seamless communication throughout the network.

-Considering the link monitoring application, the number of monitor nodes should be minimized since they should be equipped with extra software/hardware solutions to monitor the network traffic.
-On the other side, the optimization version of the minimum vertex cover problem, which aims to solve the problem by selecting the minimum number of nodes to cover the whole graph, is in the NP-Hard complexity class
+Considering the link monitoring application, the number of monitor nodes should be minimized since they are equipped with extra software/hardware solutions to monitor the network traffic.
+On the other side, the optimization version of the MVC problem—which aims to solve the problem by selecting the minimum number of nodes to cover the whole graph—is in the NP-hard complexity class.
+For example: limiting the link count monitored by a node directly provides energy efficiency for link-monitoring applications.

 The graph representation of this network is given in Figure 1(b).
-In Figure 1(c), link monitoring application for this topology is shown.
+Figure 1(c) shows the link monitoring application for this topology.
 In this application, each link must be sniffed by one secure point (monitor node) to detect attacks such as packet injection and data manipulation.
-The red nodes (nodes \(1, 3, 4, 5, 6\) and \(8\)) are secure points that are assigned to control message traffic in Figure 1(c).
+The red nodes (nodes \(1, 3, 4, 5, 6\), and \(8\)) are secure points assigned to control message traffic in Figure 1(c).
 Red arrows show the assigned links to the monitor nodes in the same figure.
-For example, the links \((8,9)\) and \((8,10)\) are monitored by node \(8\)
+For example, the links \((8,9)\) and \((8,10)\) are monitored by node \(8\).

 The network induced by red nodes is a virtual backbone that can carry messages to the sink node.
 By accomplishing the clustering and backbone formation operations, the data packets can be routed from ordinary nodes to the sink node.

-The Min Vertex Cover problem can be formulated as a Quadratic Unconstrained Binary Optimization (QUBO):
+The MVC problem can be formulated as a Quadratic Unconstrained Binary Optimization (QUBO):

 Minimize: \(\sum_{i \in V} x_i\)